Back to experience

 Key Decisions

-• Used SonarQube feedback and test coverage improvements as signals for production readiness.
+- Used SonarQube feedback and test coverage improvements as production-readiness signals.

-• Supported security review through OWASP ZAP testing and vulnerability remediation workflows.
+- Supported security review through OWASP ZAP testing.

 Challenges